puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 1. Certificate is issued to the kubelet
 1. kubelet retrieves the certificate
 1. kubelet creates a proper `kubeconfig` with the key and signed certificate
-1. kubelet begins normal operation
+1. kubelet begins standard operation
 1. Optional: if configured, kubelet automatically requests renewal of the certificate when it is close to expiry
 1. The renewed certificate is approved and issued, either automatically or manually, depending on configuration.